The mission of the Emerald Empire Chapter of MOAA is to advocate for our military community and connect it to the nation we serve.

 · Annual scholarship awards to University of Oregon ROTC Cadets

-Each year, national MOAA holds a Communications Award contest to identify those councils and chapters that do an outstanding job communicating with their members.
+Each year, national MOAA holds a Communications Award contest to identify those Councils and Chapters that do an outstanding job communicating with their members.
 There are two categories of competition.
-The Emerald Empire Chapter won the 5-Star award for this website and a 4-Star award for our monthly newsletter.
+The Emerald Empire Chapter won the 5-Star award for this website and for our monthly newsletter.